Morephy-Net: An Evolutionary Multi-objective Optimization for Replica-Exchange-based Physics-informed Neural Operator Learning Networks: Numerical Results

 \subsubsection{Inverse Problem}

-We assume the fractional order is known in Time-fractional Mixed Diffusion-Wave Equations and build model to learn the fractional and reconstruct the solution.
-Figure~\ref{FPDE_inverse_result_prediction} shows the visualization result.
-In the first row, we show the reconstructed result from different models and compare with the benchmark.
-From our observation, the Morphy-Net solution clearly match with the benchmark whereas the reconstructed solutions from other three models have mismatch at $x= 0$ and $t = 0$.
-The second and third row shows projection os solution in 2D at different location and time.
-These figures show that the Morphy-Net can cover the benchmark in its 95\% confidence interval (dark blue shadow).
-The fourth row shows the $L_1$ heatmap of these four models.
-The Morphy-Net shows lighter color than other models.
+We consider the inverse TFMDWE setting and train the model to infer the fractional order and reconstruct the solution.
+Figure~\ref{FPDE_inverse_result_prediction} visualizes the results.
+In the first row, we compare the reconstructed spatiotemporal fields from different models with the benchmark.
+Morephy-Net matches the benchmark closely, whereas the other three models exhibit noticeable mismatches near $x=0$ and $t=0$.
+The second and third rows show 2D projections of the solution at different fixed locations and times.
+These plots indicate that Morephy-Net consistently covers the benchmark within its 95\% confidence interval (dark-blue shading).
+The fourth row shows the $L^1$ error heatmaps for the four models, where Morephy-Net exhibits smaller errors overall.